swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

 While subscripts share many similarities with methods, they can lead to complex and potentially impossible to support invocations, meaning that they are currently also not allowed to be `distributed`.
-Such subscripts usefulness would, in any case, be severely limited by both their lack of support for being `async` (e.g., could only support read-only subscripts, because no coroutine-style accessors) and their lightweight syntax can lead to the same problems as properties.
+Such subscripts' usefulness would, in any case, be severely limited by both their lack of support for being `async` (e.g., could only support read-only subscripts, because no coroutine-style accessors) and their lightweight syntax can lead to the same problems as properties.

-Distributed functions _may_ be combined with property wrappers to function parameters (which were introduced by [SE-0293: Extend Property Wrappers to Function and Closure Parameters](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md)), and their semantics are what one would expect: they are a transformation on the syntactical level, meaning that the actual serialized parameter value is what the property wapper has wrapped the parameter in.
+Distributed functions _may_ be combined with property wrappers to function parameters (which were introduced by [SE-0293: Extend Property Wrappers to Function and Closure Parameters](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md)), and their semantics are what one would expect: they are a transformation on the syntactical level, meaning that the actual serialized parameter value is what the property wrapper has wrapped the parameter in.
 This is especially interesting for implementing eager validation of specific parameters, such that calls with illegal argument values can be synchronously prevented before even sending the message.
 Of course, the recipient should still validate the incoming arguments using the same logic, but thanks to this we are able to avoid sending wrong values in non-adversarial situations, and just validate some values on the client side eagerly.

 #### Distributed Method Serialization Requirements

 An important goal of the distributed actor design is being able to enforce some level of compile time safety onto distributed methods calls, which helps prevent unexpected runtime failures, and aides developers make conscious decisions which types should be exposed to remote peers and which not.

-This feature is applied to `distributed` methods, and configured by declaring a `SerializationRequirement` typealias on the actort system, from which specific actors infer it.
-This type alias informs the type-checker to ensure that all parameters, as well as return type of a distributed methods must conform to the type that is provided as `SerializationRequirement`.
+This feature is applied to `distributed` methods, and configured by declaring a `SerializationRequirement` typealias on the actor system, from which specific actors infer it.
+This type alias informs the type-checker to ensure that all parameters, as well as return type of distributed methods must conform to the type that is provided as `SerializationRequirement`.
 This is in addition to the usual `Sendable` conformance requirements enforced on any values passed to/from actors).

 Another interesting capability this unlocks is being able to confine actors to sending only well-known types, if we wanted to enforce such closed-world assumptions onto the permissible messages exchanged between actors.

 Most frequently, the serialization requirement is going to be `Codable`, so for the rest of this proposal we'll focus mostly on this use-case.
 It is equally possible and supported to provide e.g. an external serialization systems top-level protocol as requirement here, e.g. a Protocol Buffer `Message`.
-The following snippet illustrates how this can works in practice:
+The following snippet illustrates how this can work in practice:

 ```swift
 protocol CodableDistributedActorSystem: DistributedActorSystem {